visgl/loaders.gl/docs/modules/i3s/receipts/attribute-driven-colorization.md

 All that means that it is possible to make some visual effects related to attribute value.
 It might be text labels, colors, opacity etc.

-From 3.4 version loaders.gl provides attributes colorization capability that allows to colorize node mesh by some attribute value.
+From 3.4 version loaders.gl provides attributes colorization capability that allows colorization of node mesh by some attribute value.

 The complete case of attributes colorization is done in [I3S Explorer](https://i3s.loaders.gl/viewer?tileset=new-york).
 It is an open source ReactJS application.
 See source code on [GitHub](https://github.com/visgl/loaders.gl-showcases).